I paint and live in beautiful Bear River, Nova Scotia, Canada.

 At the Art Center at Central Technical School.I attended a 3 year fine art and craft program where I was introduced to many different mediums – clay, sculpture, printmaking, weaving and painting.

 Afterwards I travelled to the German Democratic Republic to spend three years immersed in a new culture and language in socialist Berlin.
 I attended the Kunsthochschule Weissensee, Berlin and painted under the guidance of Professor Wolfram Schubert, a superb painter and printmaker.
 Those years had a profound influence on my world view and my development as an artist.
 I developed a personal understanding and compassion for people who find themselves ‘a stranger in a strange place.’
 This understanding helped me in later years when I managed a library for young adult newcomers in Toronto.

 After returning to Canada, I met Larry, my best friend and life partner.

 Together, we pursued art along with raising our 2 creative children and working 9-5.
 I returned to school so I could work as a Library Technician, then as Librarian in education.
 There were many busy years of being a mother, working full time and taking university distance education courses towards an Arts BA.

 During those years I continued painting and drawing and was active in the Don Valley Art Club in Toronto.
 I attended art workshops too.
 Life was full and hectic and I yearned for the day when I could devote myself fulltime to my art.
 This is all-too-typical story will resonate with most artists.

-Thirty years later, in 2007 our children were grown and Larry and I were able to leave the city behind and to resume chasing the dream of painting and silversmithing fulltime in a rural village of artists in eastern Canada.
+In 2007, our children grown, Larry and I left Toronto behind to resume chasing the dream of painting and silversmithing full time in this rural village of artists in eastern Canada.